Naykoh/data_engineer_pjt/README.md

 ## Technical Description
 ### The ML model
-Classification of amazon reviews for sentiment analysis :
+Classification of tweets and reddit comments for sentiment analysis :
-* prediction : "__label1__" means that it is a bad review
+* prediction : negative, neutral, positive
-* prediction : "__label2__" means that it is a good review Built with: ntlk, pickle, sklearn( TfidfVectorizer and Naive Bayes)
+Built with: tensorflow

 ### The Web Interface
 Web interface based on the ML model to predict sentiment of sentence.